Updated August 20, 2013

 An organization that is suspended shall be required to forfeit its ability to conduct group-sponsored activities, to participate in College-sponsored activities, and any College support for the organization will be withdrawn, during the period of suspension.

 If a student has graduated, or otherwise satisfied the requirements for earning a degree, from Dickinson College before violations of the Community Standards are discovered or before a determination of violations is complete, the College reserves the right to revoke the diploma and/or degree conferred, or to withhold the conferring of a degree or diploma otherwise earned for a specified period of time or indefinitely.
 Failure to report conduct that may violate the Sexual Misconduct Policy before a potentially responsible student graduates is not an undiscovered violation.

 For an individual, expulsion is permanent termination of student status, which includes exclusion from any Dickinson College property, College sponsored or College affiliated events.
 A person expelled from the College is denied the rights and privileges of inclusion in the Dickinson College community both as a student and as an alumnus.
 For an organization, expulsion is permanent termination of the organization’s relationship and status with the College, which includes termination of access to facilities, funding, and/or right to assemble as an organization on College property, and College sponsored or affiliated events.
 An organization expelled from the College is denied the rights and privileges of inclusion in the Dickinson College community as an organization.

 Such other sanctions as may be appropriate in the judgment of the College.

 Sanctions and outcomes specific to sexual misconduct cases can be found in the *sexual misconduct policy*.

-Decisions made by a hearing panel or hearing officer following a formal resolution can be appealed by either party within three days of the date of notification of the decision by the Dean of Students office.
+Decisions made by a hearing panel or hearing officer following a formal resolution can be appealed by either party within five business days of the date of notification of the decision by the Dean of Students office.

 The appeal may be based only on one or more of the following grounds: